kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/FAQ/FAQ.md

 A: Include and are not limited to SYN Flood, ACK Floods, TCP Floods, UDP Flood, DNS reflection attacks, NTP reflection attacks, SSDP reflection attacks, and other common attacks.

-If the above cannot solve your problem, consult the after-sales of the product:[after-sales consultation](https://ticket.jdcloud.com/myorder/form?cateId=2&questionId=13)
+If the above cannot solve your problem, consult the after-sales of the product: [after-sales consultation](https://ticket.jdcloud.com/myorder/form?cateId=2&questionId=13)

 # Related Documents